Aquarius

 How to Pronounce Aquarius

 Our model found one way to pronounce the name Aquarius.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 100.0% confident that Aquarius is pronounced as uhk-WEH-ree-uhs.
+Our model is 100.0% confident that Aquarius is pronounced as uhk-WEH-ree-uhs, which has 4 syllables.

 uhk-WEH-ree-uhs (4 syllables)